TheBormann/PersonalProjects/Summaries and cheatsheets/Machine learning in python/3. Data visualization/ReadMe.md

 ## Plotly

-Plotly will be covered in [here](.//7.%20Presentation/ReadMe.md)  in the presentation folder, because interactive charts are more important in the final product, than in the development stage and is often not worth the effort.
+Plotly will be covered in [here](../7.%20Presentation/ReadMe.md)  in the presentation folder, because interactive charts are more important in the final product, than in the development stage and is often not worth the effort.
-### UNDER CONSTRUCTION

 # References
 * https://matplotlib.org